highlando/20-shu-mor/index.md

 ## 2 Mathematical Basics of LTI Systems

-### Lecture

-Screencast with introduction to math basics and explanations of the 1st exercise sheet.
+1. Screencast with introduction to math basics and explanations of the 1st exercise sheet.

-### Exercise I

-Please download and solve the [1st exercise sheet](exi.pdf).
+2. Please download and solve the [1st exercise sheet](exi.pdf) on
   * Hautusz' criteria
   * Equivalence transformations

-### Solutions of Exercise I

-Screencast
+3. Screencast with the solutions

 ## 2 Introduction to Model Reduction